-- 1.5 Renewable energy refers to energy flows that occur naturally and continuously in the environment, such as energy from the wind or sun.
-These sources are not depleted by being used. - 1.6 The term renewable energy is commonly used to describe both 'renewable' energy and 'low carbon' technologies.
-Whilst 'renewable energy' technologies (such as wind and solar energy) do not create carbon emissions during energy generation, 'low- carbon' energy technologies (such as air source heat pumps) have associated carbon emissions (in this case from the use of electricity to drive the motor), albeit much lower than that associated with conventional energy generation. - 1.7 For the purpose of this Supplementary Planning Guidance, the term 'renewable energy' will be used to refer to renewable and low-carbon energy technologies. - 1.8 Renewable energy offers an alternative to energy generation using fossil fuels.
-The environmental benefits of renewable energy primarily link to reducing carbon dioxide (CO2) emissions.

-- 1.9 In addition to powering and heating homes, buildings and businesses, renewable energy can bring social and economic benefits through job creation in the manufacturing, construction and maintenance industries.
-Renewable energy schemes can support rural diversification and educational opportunities, and community-owned renewable energy projects can provide incentives and ownership, as well as promoting self-sufficiency. - 1.10 Careful consideration also needs to be given to likely adverse effects.
+- 1.3 Renewable energy refers to energy flows that occur naturally and continuously in the environment, such as energy from the wind or sun.
+These sources are not depleted by being used. - 1.4 The term renewable energy is commonly used to describe both 'renewable' energy and 'low carbon' technologies.
+Whilst 'renewable energy' technologies (such as wind and solar energy) do not create carbon emissions during energy generation, 'low- carbon' energy technologies (such as air source heat pumps) have associated carbon emissions (in this case from the use of electricity to drive the motor), albeit much lower than that associated with conventional energy generation.
+It is recognised that heat pumps can produce zero carbon energy, for example, where electricity is supplied by a green energy provider. - 1.5 For the purpose of this Supplementary Planning Guidance, the term 'renewable energy' will be used to refer to renewable and low-carbon energy technologies. - 1.6 Renewable energy generation is a key part of the commitment to reducing reliance on fossil fuels, tackling the climate emergency and meeting the Welsh Government's targets to achieve decarbonisation. - 1.7 In addition to powering and heating homes, buildings and businesses, renewable energy can bring social and economic benefits through job creation in the manufacturing, construction and maintenance industries.
+Renewable energy schemes can support rural diversification and educational opportunities, and community-owned renewable energy projects can provide incentives and ownership, as well as promoting self-sufficiency. - 1.8 Careful consideration also needs to be given to likely adverse effects.
 Renewable energy schemes should minimise any environmental, social, resource and economic impacts through careful site selection, good design, construction and other measures that reflects local circumstances.
-These are 'material planning considerations' that will need to be addressed on a site-bysite basis.
+These are 'material planning considerations' that will need to be addressed on a site-by-site basis.
 This is particularly important in National Parks, where renewable energy installations should not adversely affect their special qualities.